 - [ ] Notify stakeholders

 The best disaster recovery is the one you never need.
-The second best is the one you’ve practiced so many times that when disaster strikes, it’s just another Tuesday.
+The second best is the one you have rehearsed often enough that when it finally happens for real, it feels like just another Tuesday.